Title and Reference Format

 - You may also incorporate two or three lines in the same way, using a slash with a space on each side [ / ] to separate them.

-Claudius alludes to the story of Cain and Abel when he describes his crime: “It hath the primal eldest curse upon’t, / A brother’s murder” (3.3.37-38).
+Claudius alludes to the story of Cain and Abel when describing his crime: “It hath the primal eldest curse upon’t, / A brother’s murder” (3.3.37–38).

-- Verse quotations of more than three lines should begin on a new line.
-Indent each line one inch from the left margin and double-space between lines, adding no quotation marks that do not appear in the original.
-If the quotation starts in the middle of a line of verse, reproduce it that way, do not shift it to the left margin:
+- Verse quotations of more than three lines should be set as block quotations: start a new line and set each line one inch in from the left margin, adding no quotation marks not appearing in the original.
+If the quotation starts in the middle of a line of verse, reproduce it that way, don’t shift it to the left margin.

 Jaques begins his famous speech by comparing the world to a theater: